choeffer/360pibot/docs/install.rst

 Next step is to install the needed modules.
 They can be installed in the global Python 3 environment or in a virtual Python 3 environment.
-The latter has the advantage that the packages are isolated from other projects (and also from the system wide installed global once) and if things get messed up, the virtual environment can just be deleted and created from scratch again.
+The latter has the advantage that the packages are isolated from other projects and also from the system wide installed global once.
+If things get messed up, the virtual environment can just be deleted and created from scratch again.
 For more informations about virtual environments in Python 3, see venv1_ and venv2_ .
 First, installing with a virtual environment will be explainend, afterwards